Estimate Time9 min

 If you can’t have both a Roth IRA and a 401(k), you still have options to help supercharge retirement savings.

-If your 401(k) offers any sort of employer match, Fidelity suggests making the contributions required to get that full match because a match is like free money—and who would want to leave that on the table?
+If your 401(k) offers any sort of employer match—be sure to ask up to how much if they do—Fidelity suggests making the contributions required to get that full match because a match is like free money.
+Who would want to leave that on the table?
 For instance, if your employer matches 100% of the first 3% of your salary, make sure you’re contributing at least 3% of your salary to your 401(k).

-Check to see if your employer offers a Roth 401(k), which can be an easy way into potentially tax-free withdrawals in retirement,2 if you don’t qualify for a Roth IRA.
+Check if your employer offers a Roth 401(k)—most do.
+This can be an easy way into potentially tax-free withdrawals in retirement2 if you don’t qualify for a Roth IRA.
 And even if you do qualify for a Roth IRA, it may make sense for you to contribute to a Roth 401(k) to take advantage of the higher contribution limits and any match an employer might offer.
 Just remember, Roth 401(k) contributions follow the same rules as pre-tax contributions, such as to a traditional 401(k).
-For example, you won’t be able to withdraw your Roth 401(k) contributions until age 59½ or you experience another qualifying event such as disability, termination of employment, financial hardship, or death.
+For example, you won’t be able to withdraw your Roth 401(k) assets without potentially paying a penalty on any portion that is earnings until age 59½, or if separating from service in or after the year you turn 55, or you experience another qualifying event such as disability, termination of employment, or financial hardship.

 If you don’t have access to a 401(k) or another workplace retirement plan, or you make too much to qualify for a Roth IRA, you could opt to open a traditional IRA.
 Both IRA types have the same annual contribution limits.
 If you meet income requirements, contributions to a traditional IRA might be tax deductible,3 but withdrawals in retirement are generally taxable.4 Consult a tax advisor to be sure of the tax differences between a traditional IRA and a Roth IRA.